 Piazza San Marco Dock, Jan 2008.
 There was something intrinsically calming about this dock, its elegant gondolas gently bobbing up and down between rows of wooden poles.
 It was as if the boats themselves were as relieved as I was by the absence of their gondoliers.
 A rare and perfectly peaceful early morning moment!

 The Grand Canal, Jan 2008.
-A really impressive sight and the canal that most typifies the Venice you have in your head before coming.
-Forming a snaking four kilometre S shape through the city’s central districts, its banks are lined with over one hundred and seventy buildings, most of which are owned by Venetian nobility.
+The city’s most iconic stretch of water, The Grand Canal, forms a snaking four-kilometre S shape through the city’s central districts.
+Its banks are lined with over one hundred and seventy buildings, most of which are owned by Venetian nobility.

 Sunset from Rialto Bridge, Jan 2008.
-The most popular of The Grand Canal’s four bridges, you’ll need to patiently edge your way into a prime spot come early evening show time.
+No matter which bridge you choose for those sunset views, you’ll need to patiently edge your way into a prime spot long before the sun begins its descent.
 Happily, as this photo hopefully proves, it’s well worth the effort.